 Safety and compliance

-Although this is the last thing you look to find in your pest inspection report, let’s just say it’s a bonus thrown in.
-If you’ve forgotten this information prior to purchase, an inspection report will make up for it.
-In case there are any safety problems highlighted, you can bring in an engineer to look into it.
-As for compliance issues, it is necessary to find out whether the construction is in accordance with compliance.
+Although this is the last thing you look to find in your pest inspection report, let’s say it’s a bonus thrown in.
+If you’ve forgotten this information before purchase, an inspection report will make up for it.
+If there are any safety problems highlighted, you can bring in an engineer to look into it.
+As for compliance issues, it is necessary to determine whether the construction is compliant.